 Maintenance and upkeep of the Hov Pod is far more simple than other

 hovercraft.
-Its construction, and low mounted engine means it is far
+Its construction, and the low mounted engine means it

-less susceptible to tipping (a problem with some smaller hovercraft),
+is far less susceptible to tipping (a problem with some smaller hovercraft).

 Another benefit to the Hov Pod is its air skirt construction.
-It is
+It's

 made from 65 different segments, so any damage sustained is limited